MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

 How can you check that the algorithm is behaving correctly?
 For example, if we substitute the Grover's search by a random number generator in the code above after ~ $N$ attempts it will also find a factor.

 Let's write a small Python script to check that program is working as it should.

+> [!TIP] If you need help for running Q# operations within Python you can take a look to our [guide to use Python as a host program for Q#](xref:microsoft.quantum.guide.host-programs) and the [installation guide for Python](xref:microsoft.quantum.install.python).

 First, we are going to modify slightly the code to get rid of the RUS loop so it outputs the first measurement after the Grover's search: